 Vega Build Flavors

-Build flavors are a mechanism to create different versions of an application from a single codebase.
-They allow for customization of various aspects of the app, such as features, resources, and configurations, to cater to different audiences, environments, or requirements.
+Build flavors let you create different versions of an application from a single codebase.
+They allow customization of features, resources, and configurations to target different audiences, environments, or requirements.

 1. Environment-Specific API Endpoints: Each environment can have its own API base URL